The Andalusian Blueprint: How 1492 Invented the World Order

 This appropriation requires us to rethink the origins of capitalism itself.
 Political economists Utsa and Prabhat Patnaik argue that capitalism cannot exist as a self-contained system.
 It fundamentally requires an external domain, a non-capitalist setting, to extract value from.

-This drain theory applies equally to the roots of capitalism in Iberia.
+This theory applies equally to the roots of capitalism in Iberia.
 Europe did not just extract gold and silver.
 It sought to extract the intellectual value of the Islamicate.
 As the economist Ernest Mandel noted, the Crusades were an enormous plundering enterprise that transferred the wealth of the East into the coffers of the West.
 It was this stolen capital, managed by appropriated Islamicate financial tools, that laid part of the foundation for maritime capitalism.

-Western capitalism did not arise autonomously but through a colonial relation with the Islamicate: a parasitic incorporation of Islamicate commercial practices that absorbed their technical capacities while stripping them of the ethical and juridical constraints that originally governed their use – a process that can be understood, in Marxian terms, as one of “formal subsumption.”
+Western capitalism did not arise autonomously but through a colonial relation with the Islamicate: a parasitic incorporation of Islamicate commercial practices that absorbed their technical capacities while stripping them of the ethical and juridical forms of authority that originally governed their use – a process that can be understood, in Marxian terms, as one of “formal subsumption.”
 In other words, capitalism took the tools it needed while leaving behind the moral and legal worlds that gave those tools meaning, casting them as belonging to an earlier, outdated time.

 1453: The Geopolitical Trigger